 Learning or improving English for work

 Refugee newcomers can improve their general English not only through formal courses, but also by practicing with private sponsors or other volunteers.
-In the case of newcomer who lack a high level of education in their own language, tutoring may be the best and only way for them to learn the language, since formal training in grammar may be beyond their grasp or interest.
+In the case of newcomers who lack a high level of education in their own language, tutoring may be the best and only way for them to learn English, since formal training in grammar may be beyond their grasp or interest.
 So take the time to tutor!
 Conversational training can be a great way to get closer to a newcomer who you have sponsored.

 Work opportunities at the level of CLB 3 or lower

-(Note that the term “survival job” may also apply to work that requires CLB 5 or higher.
-The point is that the job is viewed as only temporary, while some other occupation is being pursued through training or job search.)
+Note that the term “survival job” may also apply to work that requires CLB 5 or higher.
+The point is that the job is viewed as only temporary, while some other occupation is being pursued through training or job search.

 - g. general labourer; bricklayer; painter; drywaller; roofer;

 - Program filter: “Construction.”

 - g. garden maintenance; nursery/greenhouse worker; general labourer.

 - g. machine operator; home piece work;

 - g. dishwasher; busser/table clearer; prep cook; kitchen helper;